stevethecollier/angular-mask-money/README.md

 currently, the viewValue is not unmasked, what you see is what you get

-unmasking the viewValue is on the map
+unmasking the viewValue is on the roadmap